Eldritch Instinct System Reference Document (v0.8)

 - Is what the players describe and how they leverage the situation sensible?
 Let it happen.
 Reward clever ideas and creative use of equipment or the environment.

-- Ask for saves to introduce interesting complications in very intense situations; not to see whether an investigator is able to do something.
+- Ask for saves to introduce interesting complications in intense situations; not to see whether an investigator is able to do something.

 Motivations